Clayoquot protests: Ecology and Wildlife of the Clayoquot Sound

 The Clayoquot biosphere includes a diverse array of ecosystems such as temperate coastal rainforests, rocky coastal shores, and some of the only remaining old-growth forests remaining in British Columbia.
 About 85% of the land in the region is considered temperate rainforest.
 The Clayoquot rainforests are predominantly made up of Western Hemlock, Western Red Cedar, Amabilis Fir, Western Yellow Cedar, Sitka Spruce, Pine, Douglas Fir, Yew and Red Alder.
-The region is home to over 300 vertebrae species such as black bears, cougars, minks, and grey wolves.
+The region is home to over 300 vertebrate species such as black bears, cougars, minks, and grey wolves.
 In addition, endangered and threatened species such as orcas, sea otters, and auklets call the Clayoquot Sound home.
 According to the Institute for Coastal and Oceans Research at the University of Victoria, British Columbia, "The diversity of the terrain and habitat means that this area can support a denser population of many of these species than would exist in a mono-culture of coniferous forest."